-^bSubject to state general property tax.

-^cElectric generating public utility machinery exempt from state property tax.
+^b Subject to state general property tax, except for electric generating public utility machinery.

 Targeting: A refund may be claimed by homeowners whose net property tax increases by more than 12% from the previous year, with a maximum refund of \$1,000.
 The targeting refund is paid by the state to the claimant.